CUFP/cufp.org/src/site/2015/call-for-tutorials.md

-Commercial Users of Functional Programming (CUFP) is an annual meeting co-located with the International Conference on Functional Programming which this year will take place in Vancouver, Sweden on X-Z September 2015.
+Commercial Users of Functional Programming (CUFP) is an annual meeting co-located with the International Conference on Functional Programming which this year will take place in Vancouver, Canada on 3-5 September 2015.
 CUFP aims to bridge the gap between academia and users applying functional programming in practice.
 CUFP provides high-quality practical tutorials covering state-of-the-art techniques and tools for